Adrian Adonis: "Adorable" Adrian Adonis (1985–1987)

 In May 1986, during Piper's five-month hiatus from the WWF, Adonis (with Hart) debuted his own talk segment, The Flower Shop.
 These segments were the primary backdrop for Paul Orndorff's slow-building heel turn against his friend Hulk Hogan, with Adonis relentlessly needling Orndorff about living in Hogan's shadow.
 In August, shortly before Piper's return, Adonis obtained the services of Piper's bodyguard, "Cowboy" Bob Orton, who took to wearing a pink cowboy hat.
 A feud with Piper heated up when Adonis, Orton, and Don Muraco attacked him during a "duel" between the two talk segments, injuring his leg, covering him in lipstick and damaging the Pit set.
 A week later, Piper destroyed the set of The Flower Shop with a baseball bat.
 It was never rebuilt.
 On the October 4 Saturday Night's Main Event VII, Piper struck Adonis with a crutch, resulting in a two-month absence from TV with an alleged separated shoulder.
-In reality, Adonis was fired but quickly rehired when Piper's house show matches vs. Don Muraco and Bob Orton Jr. didn't draw.
+In reality, Adonis was fired but quickly rehired when Piper's house show matches versus Don Muraco and Bob Orton Jr. didn't draw.
 After Adonis returned in November to attack Piper on the Pit, the two agreed to a hair vs. hair match at WrestleMania III.
-Piper won the bout with help from Brutus Beefcake, who cut off the majority of Adonis' hair afterward.
-Adonis then began a feud with Beefcake but was fired in May 1987 for what the WWF claimed were "dress code violations".
+Piper won the bout with help from Brutus Beefcake, who cut off the majority of Adonis's hair afterward.
+Adonis then began a feud with Beefcake, but he was fired in May 1987 for what the WWF claimed were "dress code violations".

-American Wrestling Association (1987–1988)
+Return to American Wrestling Association (1987–1988)

 Franke (now with a shaved head) left the WWF shortly after WrestleMania III and returned to the AWA, where he was managed by Paul E. Dangerously during 1987.
 He maintained his "Adorable" Adrian Adonis gimmick, feuded with Tommy Rich and lost the final match of the AWA International Television Championship tournament to Greg Gagne in December 1987.
 While there, he lost one hundred pounds and hoped to return to WWF.